zoredache/FreshRSS_Example/Testing_my_PR.md

 Test Alpine.
-Alpine uses /etc/crontabs for storage, check to see if entry is added only if CRON_MIN is set
+Alpine uses /etc/crontabs for storage, check to see if entry is added only if CRON_MIN is set.
+Alpine image comes with a default crontab, but these directories are empty.

     $ docker build --tag freshrss_alpine --network host -f Docker/Dockerfile-Alpine .
     ...